 Have you heard of the “Waldo’s” before?
 (No not that sweater and hat wearing trickster).
 But five school chums in the fall of 71’, who were given their very own treasure map.
 This treasure map would lead them to a secret spot given to a Steve Waldo.
 Now this map was from a friend of the boys, who’s older brother happened to be a paranoid coast guard employee.
 Why was he paranoid?
 Well this coast guard had a knack for growing cannabis, and he had a plot of land at Point Reyes Peninsula where he was growing just that.
 He then gave the Waldo’s permission to begin harvesting the cannabis.

 The Waldo’s soon devised a plan to meet at 4:20 at the statue of chemist Louis Pasteur on the grounds of San Rafael High.
 When the boys met, they promptly toked and then set off with their treasure map to find their gold.

 Each time the boys would meet up after this adventure, they would use the phrase 4:20 Louie, but they soon dropped the “Louie”.

-(Ah the simplicity of a stoners mind).
-This is actually credible stuff, there is a book; “The Waldo’s true story, proof of 420″ which has been scrutinised by credits all over.
-But in the end, their story held up, and the Waldo’s coined the phrase 420
+This is actually credible stuff, there is a book; “The Waldo’s true story, proof of 420″ which has been scrutinized by credits all over.
+But in the end, their story held up, and the Waldo’s coined the phrase 420.